pabrojast/ckanext-schemingdcat/README.md

 Icons file for "strange_field" field will be searched in public/icons/for/strange/field directory in all CKAN extensions.
 Url will be icons/for/strange/field/strange\_value\_icon.gif if file was found in any extension.

-The value provided in facet\_scheming.icons\_dir (images/icons) will NOT be used to compose the url, because you have provided icons\_dir in the scheming file for this field
+The value provided in facet\_scheming.icons\_dir (images/icons) will NOT be used to compose the url, because you have provided icons\_dir in the scheming file for this field.

 Using icons not defined in the schema file: